The road to medical school is long

 much of your application material as possible before

 that time.
-That way, you'll be able to
+That way, you'll be able to submit your

 applications early in the admissions cycle, which